Teaching Opportunities

 Serving as a faculty portfolio reviewer and member of a medical student portfolio review committee is a high priority teaching activity with a flexible schedule that is done online.

 Students at the School of Medicine prepare portfolios of around 3-4 essays two times in their four years as medical students.
-In these essays (no longer than 1 1/2 pages each), students reflects on progress and challenges in working toward core physician competencies and support what they are saying by including documents that attest to their accomplishments.
+In these essays (no longer than 1 1/2 pages each), students reflect on progress and challenges in working toward core physician competencies and support what they are saying by including documents that attest to their accomplishments.
 The core competencies the students reflect on range from professionalism, teamwork and leadership, communication skills, research and scholarship, and so on.

 Research Block Mentor

-3-month dedicated research block
+3-month dedicated research block (summers)

 Contact: medstudentresearch@case.edu

-12 consecutive weeks of mentored research in between Year 1 and Year 2.
+Faculty needed to mentor medical students during 12 consecutive weeks of mentored research in between Year 1 and Year 2.
 Completion of the hypothesis-driven research or other scholarship serves as the basis for their M.D. thesis and possible publication.

 Students review this site as part of their mentor selection process.